PeilunYang/TMN/README.md

 3. Run 'preprocessing.py' to preprocess the coordinate tuples and generate the ground truth distances between trajectories.
 4. To train TMN or Traj2SimVec, run 'subtraj_distance.py' to generate the ground truth distances between sub-trajectories.
 5. Run 'train.py' to train the models.
 Besides TMN, we implement NeuTraj, T3S, SRN and Traj2SimVec.
 Parameters can be modified in the 'tools/config.py'.
+6. To test TMN, you can use 'test_matching_model' function in 'traj_trainer.py' to evalute TMN on trajectory similarity computation task.
+This function computes the similarity between trajectories and conducts the trajectory similarity search task to evalute the performance of TMN using the evalutation metrics mentioned in our paper.